ocamllabs/icfp2016-blog/ML/compiling-links-effect-handler.md

 The important restriction is that continuations have to be one-shot in OCaml and an exception is raised if it is called more than once.
 This for performance reasons in the memory representation.

+A performance graphs shows that an Lwt based version (an interpreter) outperforms the compiler, which is problematic.
+Idea is to use the linear type system of Links to track the lifetime of handlers and then use that to optimise outputs.

+Can we use the effect system to propagate linearity information?
+Ideally we want to know when we need a multishot effect _vs_ a single shot effect to same lot of time.

+The linear type system is not quite enough to capture tombstones.
+For instance, if we have two channels that are both listening on a value P.

+Author is the first external user of multicore OCaml!

+## Q&A

+Q: Do you need multishot continuations in Links?
+A: They are useful for backtracking computations, and so envisions using them in transactions in databases.
+But would be nice to not depend on them massively.

+Q: What extensions to linear typing systems are needed?
+A: missed answer

+Q: can we mix OCaml and Links in same program?
+A: Yes!

+Q: can call OCaml from Links and not the other way around right?
+This would break invariants in OCaml
+A: *discussion ensues, rough consensus being that linearity in OCaml might also be needed*